RadekVyM/SimpleToolkit/README.md

 popover.Hide();
 ```

-Popover can be attached to a view using `AttachedPopover` attached property.
-Such popover can be displayed or hidden (dismissed) calling `ShowAttachedPopover()` and `HideAttachedPopover()` extension methods on the view:
+Popover can be attached to a view using the `AttachedPopover` attached property.
+Such a popover can be displayed or hidden (dismissed) by calling the `ShowAttachedPopover()` and `HideAttachedPopover()` extension methods on the view:

 ```csharp
 button.ShowAttachedPopover();